 You are still likely to be feeling fatigued at this early stage of pregnancy.
 Getting plenty of rest is important, but it can also be helpful to take some gentle exercise as this will encourage the release of endorphins which in turn improve your mood and enhance the quality of your sleep.
 Nausea and/or vomiting are also common at this stage.
 Some women find relief with seasickness bands or acupuncture, others claim ginger helps while eating little and often can help settle the tummy.
 It is always advisable to consult a health care professional before undergoing any form of alternative therapy.

 You may experience occasional faintness or dizziness.
 This is usually due to dips in your blood pressure and/or your blood sugar.
 If you feel light-headed, you should sit or lie down as soon as possible.
 It may also help to eat a healthy snack to boost blood sugar levels.
 If you are experiencing frequent dizzy spells, you should contact your doctor or midwife.

 Some women report abdominal pain during the first trimester.
-This is likely to be due to ligaments around the belly being stretched as the uterus expands.
+This is likely to be due to ligaments around the abdomen being stretched as the uterus expands.
 These pains are normal and are usually alleviated by putting your feet up and relaxing.
 If you are concerned about abdominal pain, you should seek advice from your doctor or midwife.

 The UK government recommend that pregnant women refrain from drinking alcohol completely, however the Royal College of Obstetricians and Gynaecologists state that there is no evidence to suggest that a moderate intake of alcohol, (e.g. 2 units), once or twice a week is harmful.
 You should consult your doctor or midwife to find out more about alcohol intake during pregnancy or if you are concerned or need help with reducing your alcohol intake.